Let authenticity drive the bus

 Where do I suggest you start, you ask?

-Enjoy.
-And thank you.
+Enjoy, and thank you.

 P.S.
 I predominantly write from my personal experience as an Autistic person with ADHD, chronic illness, Anxiety, and more.
 Each of these factors can influence my individual experience overall, as well as my experience of each condition.